Plymouth Road Runner: 1969

 The 1969 model kept the same basic look, but with slight changes to the taillights and grille, side marker lights, optional bucket seats, and new Road Runner decals.
-The Road Runner added a convertible option for 1969 with 2,128 such models produced that year.
+The Road Runner added a convertible option for 1969, with 2,128 such models produced that year.
 All were 383 CID engine cars, except for ten which were equipped with a 426 CID Hemi.

 An Air Grabber option (N96 code) was introduced this year; it consisted of a fiberglass air duct assembly bolted to the underside of the hood that connected to twin rectangular upward-facing vents in the hood with Rallye red vent screens.
 The fiberglass hood box had an "Air Grabber" sticker on the front.
-When the hood was closed, a rubber seal fitted over the large-oval unsilenced air cleaner.
+When the hood was closed, a rubber seal fit over the large, oval unsilenced air cleaner.
 A decal with Wile E. Coyote saying "Coyote Duster" was on the air cleaner lid.
 The assembly ducted air directly into the engine.
 The vents in the hood could be opened and closed via a lever under the dashboard labeled "Carb Air."